AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 <img width="960" height="519" alt="Screenshot (701)" src="https://github.com/user-attachments/assets/054fe982-823e-4430-9042-88e1fa9bbe03" />

-A total of 1,038 chocolate bars from 60 company locations were reviewed, with an average rating of 3.19 (on a 1–5 scale).
-This indicates    a general satisfaction with the various chocolate products by the various brands.
+  A total of 1,038 chocolate bars from 60 company locations were reviewed and the average rating of 3.19 on a 1–5 .
+This indicates clearly a general satisfaction with the various chocolate products by the various brands.

   A large portion of the chocolates products on the market about 69.42% were deemed as satisfactory by the customers.
 However, almost a quarter of the chocolate products about 24.07% had been reviewed as being less than satisfactory.
 This is still a relatively high number.
 Also only 8.5% of chocolates fall into premium or elite categories.

-Geographic Insights

   Companies from Italy, Canada, and France lead with the highest average ratings (3.3) and these all happen to be European companies which reflects the long history of chocolate making in these countries.
 Companies from  United States had an average rating of 3.2  and those from the  United Kingdom had an average rating of 3.1 .

   Average ratings show a steady upward trend from 2.99 in 2008 to 3.41 in 2017, indicating an improvement in chocolate quality or better alignment with consumer preferences over time.
 While the market demonstrates a strong baseline of satisfactory quality, there is significant room for growth in the premium and elite segments.
 Brands that innovate in flavor, sourcing, and production quality could capitalize on this gap.

 # Key_Insights

-Average rating (3.19): Most chocolate bars are rated between 2.75 and 3.50, showing that the market delivers consistent, mid-to-high quality products without extreme variations.
+* The average rating of all chocolate products analysed was 3.19.
+Most chocolate bars are rated between 2.75 and 3.50, showing that the market delivers consistent, the diststribution of rating was between the mid-to-high  section with very little extreme variations.

-Cocoa percentage (~71.7%): Most products fall within the 70–75% cocoa range, indicating a strong preference for dark chocolate among both producers and consumers.
+* The averate cocaa percentage in finished products were 71.7%.
+Majority of the products analyzed  fell within the 70–75% cocoa range, indicating a strong preference for dark chocolate among both producers and consumers.

-Quality perception: The generally high ratings suggest either consistently good quality or potential review bias, where products are rated more favorably than they objectively deserve.
+* The generally high ratings suggest either consistently good quality or potential review bias, where products are rated more favorably than they objectively deserve.
+But the still room for improvement with the quarter of unsatifactory reviews.

-Market concentration: A handful of North American and European brands dominate production and high ratings, highlighting a competitive but concentrated market.

-Global sourcing: The diversity in bean origins shows that the cacao supply chain is highly international, with beans sourced globally but often processed by companies in key regions.
+* A handful of North American and European brands dominate production and high ratings, highlighting a competitive but concentrated market and also a history of chocolate manufacturing in their culture.
+The diversity in bean origins shows that the cacao supply chain is highly international, with beans sourced globally but often processed by companies in key regions.

 # Recommendations

-* For Chocolate manufacturing Companies:

-**Focus on quality over quantity:** Since most ratings cluster between 2.75–3.50, improving consistency and flavor profiles could help brands stand out.
-Experiment with cocoa content: Explore beyond the common 70–75% range to identify niches in premium or milk chocolate segments.
-Differentiate sourcing: Highlight unique bean origins (e.g., single-origin marketing) to attract consumers seeking authenticity.
+* Chocolate manufacturing Companies would have to focus on quality over quantity.
+Since most ratings cluster between 2.75–3.50, improving consistency and flavor profiles could help brands stand out.
+Companies also have to experiment with cocoa content to explore beyond the common 70–75% range to identify niches in premium or milk chocolate segments.
+There should be products made from single sourced origins which can be promoted in their marketing material to  attract consumers seeking authenticity.

-* For Cocoa Supply chain or Industry Stakeholders:

-**Promote diversity in the market:** Encourage smaller or emerging brands, especially outside North America/Europe, to reduce market concentration.
-Educate consumers: Provide more transparency on bean origins and production processes to influence quality perception.
+*  Cocoa Supply chain and industry stakeholders would have to promote Forastero Nacional beans in the market.
+Encourage smaller or emerging brands, especially outside North America/Europe, to reduce market concentration.
+Also provide more transparency on bean origins and production processes to influence quality perception.

-* For Future Research/Analysis:

-**Deeper sentiment analysis:** Pair ratings with consumer reviews to capture qualitative insights.
-Geographic preference mapping: Compare consumer preferences by region to align product offerings.
-Trend monitoring: Track shifts in cocoa content popularity (e.g., growth in low-sugar, vegan, or specialty bars).
+* There  is a need for more analysis and scientific research to find what make the Forastero Nacional beans type the bean with the highest rating among customers and how the climate in which it is grown plays a role in its qualities.
+There is also need to obtain data on the age segment who patronize the various chocolate products to help ascertain their purchasing motives .